-Users who have upgraded to MacOS Mojave and Safari 12 may be startled to see the following warning when they try to install AdBlock from our website: "Safari no longer supports the unsafe extension "AdBlock."
+Users who upgrade to MacOS 10.14 (Mojave) and Safari 12 may be startled to see the following warning when they try to install AdBlock from our website: "Safari no longer supports the unsafe extension "AdBlock."

 AdBlock is still safe to use

 First, AdBlock hasn't suddenly become unsafe to use.
 The warning is Apple's way of notifying users that an extension is built on an older way of developing and distributing Safari extensions that Apple is phasing out.